 As stated by NSPCC “Early help, also known as early intervention, is support given to a family when a problem first emerges.
 It can be provided at any stage in a child or young person’s life.”
 We provide a proactive hand on support for families without the need to be involved with children’s services.

-Protective factors can reduce risk to a child’s wellbeing.
-They include:
+Protective Factors can Reduce risk to a Child’s Wellbeing

 - Developing strong social and emotional skills

 - Having a strong social support network for the family – including support